“The Weight” Lyrics Meaning (The Band)

 Where I can lay my head

-The traveler seeks help from a stranger, reflecting his vulnerability and hope for assistance in this unfamiliar place.
+The traveler seeks help from a stranger, which shows his vulnerability and hope for assistance in this unfamiliar place.

 He just grinned and shook my hand